 Juanita’s passion for logistics led her to begin her own Logistics Warehouse.
 She began her venture teaching forklift training renting a warehouse of a nonprofit organization.
 Juanita currently houses her warehouse and logistics program in a 35,000 sq. ft building in the Clayton County area.
 Her program offers forklift and warehouse logistic targeted at veterans, at risk youth and the formerly incarcerated.
 Her vision is to bridge the gap between the school house and the jail house, by offering training and development for those not suited for or that have no interest in college, but have the desire to earn a livable wage.
 Juanita plans to have a full services logistics trade school that is affordable and offers the undeserved the training needed for earn livable wages.
 Accessions offers such trade certifications as forklift, warehousing, construction hauling and heavy equipment but plans to add tow truck driving, HVAC, tractor trailer driving.

 Juanita Marry is an active member in the community and her church, and spends much of her spare time volunteering and teaching.
-She holds a Bachelor of Science degree in Logistical Management and Computer Information Science; a Master of Science in Information Science; and registered with the Service-Disabled Veteran-Owned Businesses/ WOSB (Woman Own Small Business), and member of Kappa Epsilon Psi Military Sorority.
+Attended and graduated from Saint Leo University.

 Chief Operations Officer

 Theo has spent nearly ten years working with nonprofits that assist individuals in integrating into the community after their prison sentence.
 He has helped build programs in ADTC’s capacity to deliver evidence-based programs that result in returning citizens to become hard-working and law-abiding members of the community.
 The goal of this humanitarian work is to increase public safety.